Fast Facts – SSI (Title XVI)

 Earned Income Exclusion – Allows for the first $65 of earnings in a month, plus one-half of the remainder to be excluded when figuring the SSI payment amount.
 This exclusion is applied in addition to the $20 general income exclusion if not calculated under unearned income.

 Impairment Related Work Expenses – Certain items or services that may be needed to work, due to the disability.
-The cost of such items may be deducted from gross earnings to determine countable income.
+The cost of such items may be deducted from gross earnings to determine if the individual is performing at SGA.

 Plan for Achieving Self-Support – Allows a person to set aside income (other than SSI) and resources for a specified time for a work goal.
 This may make the person eligible for SSI or more SSI cash payment.